Open-ended questions

 • Where do you see your strengths?

-There are a lot of open-ended interview questions.
+Many interview questions are open-ended.
 When planning your strategy for interviewing new hires, you should create your list.
 Then focus on the specifics of the industry – get the information that is of the greatest value to you.

 Sales are the niche in which open-ended questions are in highest demand.
 Trouble-free intelligence providers, questions are used across all sales niches, regardless of product type and company size.